-The awe-inspiring mountains around Phoenix make for some pretty incredible hikes.
-Best done in the cooler hours of the morning, these hikes provide endless views of the desert and the city, pass by caves and cool natural features, and offer a glimpse of the plants and wildlife in the Sonoran Desert.
-But if you're looking for a way to unwind after your date with nature, don't fret.
-If there's one thing Phoenix has more of than mountain trails, it's luxury resorts with extravagant pools.
-There's no better way to unwind and reward yourself after a morning summit hike than a long afternoon soak in your hotel's lazy river.
-Natural beauty meets ultimate relaxation: There's no better way to spend a day.
+The awe-inspiring mountains around Greater Phoenix make for some pretty incredible adventures.
+Best done in the cooler hours of the morning, the hikes featured in this trip not only provide endless views of the city but allow you to explore some amazing landscapes and natural formations (yes, there will be caves).
+Then, after your date with nature, spend some time relaxing in one of Phoenix's luxury resorts.
+There's no better way to unwind and reward yourself after a morning summit than a long, afternoon soak in your hotel's extravagant pool.
+Natural beauty meets ultimate relaxation—there's truly no better way to spend a day.

-Get an early start and explore the 2.9-mile trail to Wave Cave, located in Gold Canyon, Arizona.
-Totally off the beaten path, the Wave Cave trail doesn't have any official trail markings and is a moderate to intense hike, but for those up for the adventure, the sights are simply incredible.
-You'll be rewarded with a unique photo op on the surfboard-shaped rock formation at the mouth of the cave.
-There is a $15 permit required for hiking Wave Cave.
-Visit between September and April when the weather is best for views and a hike you won't soon forget.
+Get an early start and explore the 3.2-mile trail to Wave Cave, located in Gold Canyon, Arizona.
+Totally off the beaten path, the Wave Cave trail doesn't have any official trail markings and is considered a moderate hike.
+But for those up for an adventure, the sights along this hike are simply incredible—you won't want to miss the surfboard-worthy, wave-shaped rock formation at the mouth of the cave.
+There is a $15 permit required for hiking Wave Cave, and we recommend visiting between September and April when the weather is ideal.

-Hike Echo Canyon Trail to the top of Phoenix's Camelback Mountain and prepare to be blown away by the views of the valley below.
-This 1-3 hour hike along the 1.23-mile one-way trail is the perfect excuse to disconnect from the hustle and bustle of all your real-world responsibilities.
-The full trail is recommended only for more seasoned hikers; there's a steep elevation gain and lots of boulders to climb over.
-But a half-mile trek still offers a taste of Echo Canyon beauty.
-In addition to breathtaking views, the trail offers a look at some of Arizona's diverse wildlife, including cottontail rabbits, snakes, lizards, and more.
+If you choose to hike Echo Canyon Trail to the top of Phoenix's Camelback Mountain then be prepared to be blown away by the views.
+This 1.23-mile, one-way trail is the perfect excuse to disconnect from the hustle and bustle.
+The entire trail is only recommended for more seasoned hikers—there's a steep elevation gain and lots of boulders to climb over.
+But a shorter, half-mile trek still offers a taste of Echo Canyon beauty.
+In addition to breathtaking views, the trail offers a look at some of Arizona's diverse wildlife, including cottontail rabbits, snakes, and lizards.
 As with most hikes in the sunny state of Arizona, the earlier you start, the better.
 Make sure to bring lots of water... it's suggested you pack at least one liter of water for each hour you'll be outside.

-With two distinct trails to choose from, Lookout Mountain Preserve, located in the heart of Phoenix, is the perfect stop for your entire group.
-Take the Lookout Mountain Circumference Trail (Trail #308), and make your way around the mountain, or choose the Lookout Mountain Summit Trail (Trail #150), and take the mountain peak head on.
+With two distinct trails to choose from, Lookout Mountain Preserve is the perfect stop for your entire group.
+Take the Lookout Mountain Circumference Trail (Trail #308) and make your way around the mountain.
+Or choose the Lookout Mountain Summit Trail (Trail #150) and take the mountain peak head on.
 With several access points where you can stop and take in the views, the Lookout Mountain Preserve is an excellent hiking spot, especially for those looking for something a bit easier than the trail to Wave Cave or Echo Canyon.

-Book a stay at the top-rated Arizona Grand Resort and Spa, just miles from the Phoenix airport, and return for an afternoon of comfort and luxury after an invigorating morning hike.
-Offering top-of-the-line spa treatments, a state-of-the-art gym, and a golf course with a stunning stretch of holes running alongside the ruggedly beautiful South Mountain Park and Preserve, the Grand has plenty to keep you busy.
-With a friendly atmosphere and recently renovated modern rooms, Arizona Grand Resort and Spa is the perfect choice for a getaway, whether you're with the whole family or on a romantic escape.
-Definitely don't miss out on the Oasis Water Park.
-It's got private cabanas for rent, a 25-person hot tub, the 8-story Slide Canyon Tower with three adrenaline-pumping slides, a wave pool, and Zuni River, which features side-by-side double inner tubes for lazy river relaxing with a friend.
+Offering top-of-the-line spa treatments, a state-of-the-art gym, and a golf course with a stunning stretch of holes running alongside the beautiful South Mountain Park and Preserve, the Arizona Grand Resort and Spa has plenty to keep you busy.
+With a friendly atmosphere and recently renovated modern rooms, this resort is the perfect choice for both a family getaway or a romantic escape.
+While you're there, definitely don't miss out on the Oasis Water Park—it has a 25-person hot tub, an 8-story Slide Canyon Tower with three adrenaline-pumping slides, a wave pool, and a lazy river.

-Another hotel with a tricked-out pool (among other sweet amenities) is Pointe Hilton Squaw Peak Resort.
-The hotel features suites and private casitas, all done in a sleek, modern, Spanish-Mediterranean-meets-Southwestern style.
-Several onsite dining options, state-of-the-art meeting spaces, and the luxurious Tocasierra Spa, Salon & Fitness Centre are all included with a stay as well.
-But the main draw for many will be the River Ranch Water Park.
-It boasts 4 acres of fun, including a water slide, pool, waterfalls and an awesome lazy river-- along with mini golf, shopping, a kids' camp, and an ice cream parlor.
-Smaller pools with cabanas are also spread out across the property, so you're never too far from relaxation.
+Another hotel with an incredible pool is the Hilton Phoenix Resort at the Peak.
+The hotel features suites and private casitas—all designed in a sleek, Spanish-Mediterranean-meets-Southwestern style.
+Several onsite dining options and gym facilities are included with your stay, but the main draw for many will be the River Ranch Water Park.
+It boasts four acres of fun, including three sparkling pools, gorgeous waterfalls, a 130-foot water slide, and a half-mile lazy river.
+There's even mini golf, a kids' camp, and an ice cream parlor.